viperbluff/Cipher_Suite/README.md

 # Cipher_Suite
-A python Script which demonstrates Caeser's Cipher in action.
+A python Script which demonstrates Caesar's Cipher in action.